Role of Health Care Assistant in Ireland Essay Sample

 Healthcare Assistant in Ireland: Duties and Responsibilities

-Precisely, the HCA’s in Ireland can work as full- time employees or on a temporary basis.
+Precisely, the HCA’s in Ireland can work as full- time employees or temporarily.
 The roles and responsibilities of an HCA in Ireland hospitals and nursing homes include:

 - Taking care of the patients like helping them with meals